-EACR Travel Fellowships are sponsored by Worldwide Cancer Research and provide funds up to €3,000 to early-career cancer researchers.
+EACR Travel Fellowships are co-sponsored by Worldwide Cancer Research and provide funds up to €3,000 to early-career cancer researchers.
 For more information on how to apply for Travel Fellowships, you can visit the EACR website.

 Home institute and country: Trinity College Dublin, Ireland

 Host institute and country: Cold Spring Harbor laboratory, NY, USA

 Dates of visit: 11 July 2018 – 17 August 2018

 Obesity is the leading preventable cause of cancer worldwide.
 We believe this is due to the body’s anti-cancer immune cells not working properly in obese people.
 Indeed, our lab recently discovered that crucial anti-cancer immune cells called ‘Natural killer (NK) cells’ are dysfunctional in obese people.
 In addition, we found that fat signals are strongly ‘turned on’ in obese NK cells.
 My research placement aims to understand whether the ‘turning on’ of these fat signals is causing the dysfunctionality of NK cells in obese people.
 This research helps us understand why obese people get cancer for future therapeutic interventions.

 I was eager to learn a new scientific technique in a world-renowned research institute of excellence, while benefiting from the cultural experience of working and living in America.